-To make spice paste, roast all the whole spices on medium heat in frying pan for 1-2 minutes and then set aside.
-Once they are on room temperature, put them in a spice grinder and make fine powder.
-Now put garlic, ginger, salt, lime juice and olive oil in food processor and make fine paste.
+To make the spice paste, roast all the whole spices on medium heat in a frying pan for 1-2 minutes and then set aside.
+Once they are at room temperature, put them in a spice grinder and make a fine powder.
+Now put garlic, ginger, salt, lime juice and olive oil in the food processor and make a fine paste.
 Mix whole spice powder and ginger-garlic paste.

 2 avocados peeled and chopped